zzertexx/dombyra.plus/README.md

 * Firmware was written on Arduino IDE
 * Currently it has 2 kuis(more coming soon)
 * Needed libraries: FastLED.h, i2s.h(core), WiFi.h(core), WebServer.h(core)

+## How to actually use it?
+1) Assemble PCB into Case
+2) Compile code into ESP32
+3) Charge battery and start it
+4) Connect to ESP32's Wi-Fi and enter http://192.168.4.1
+5) Choose the kui that you wanna learn and enjoy the process!

 ## Bill of Materials